5 best investments that hedge against inflation, and others to avoid

 If you like the safety of bank-backed CDs, one alternative could be inflation-protected CDs, which adjust their effective interest rate up or down in response to changes in inflation.

-Rising inflation is a big concern for investors right now, but it remains to be seen whether high levels of inflation will persist or recede as the Fed starts raising interest rates.
+Inflation is a big concern for investors right now, but it remains to be seen whether high levels of inflation will persist or recede after the Fed’s aggressive rate hikes.
+Regardless, it makes sense for consumers to think about how inflation may affect their portfolio and make smart, low-cost moves that improve their financial future.

 Note: Bankrate’s Brian Baker also contributed to an update of this story.